Suresoft-GLaDOS/vulcan-action/README.md

 To make it work in your project, you have to set each items in the vulcan.yml properly.

 * Required
-  - test-build-command:
+  - test-build-command
-  - coverage-build-command:
+  - coverage-build-command
-  - test-list:
+  - test-list
-  - test-command:
+  - test-command
-  - test-coverage-command:
+  - test-coverage-command

 * Optional
-  - test-candidates:
+  - test-candidates
-  - time-out:
+  - time-out
-  - max-patch-number:
+  - max-patch-number
-  - gcov-exclusion-list:
+  - gcov-exclusion-list

 ## Result